Change Your Eating Habits for Higher Energy Levels

 UK-based general practitioner Dr. Roger Henderson says many of the patients he sees for fatigue are in fact experiencing dehydration.
 Henderson stresses that it’s important to take a proactive approach to hydration.
 This will keep you hydrated, alert and active before symptoms of dehydration start to occur.

 Why?
-Because thirst and hunger share similar symptoms, clinical psychologist Danyale McCurdy-McKinnon explains.
+Because thirst and hunger share similar symptoms.
 Failing to drink enough water can cause you to feel hungry and tired, even when you’ve eaten enough.
 This can result in overeating and continued dehydration, which can cause you to feel even more tired.

 New York City-based food and nutrition writer Susan Learner Barr agrees that dehydration plays a major role in our our energy levels.
 Without enough fluids, she says, it’s possible to experience light-headedness, dizziness or confusion.